theforeman/hammer-cli/doc/creating_commands.md

 option values.
 Each normalizer has a description of the format it accepts.
 This description is printed in commands' help.

+See [our tutorial](option_normalizers.md#option-normalizers) if you want to create your custom normalizer.

 ##### _List_

 Parses comma separated strings to a list of values.